 Most dormitories offer you a room in a shared apartment, so called WGs.
 There are also rooms sharing a common kitchen or bathroom on the same floor.
 Small apartments and apartments for students with children are very scarce and hard to get.
 However, KSTW also offers barrier-free housing.

 Please don’t be fooled by the seemingly large amount of places in dormitories.
 These dormitories are open to all student in Cologne, not just those of TH Köln, which results in high demand for these rooms.
-You should apply for a room in a dormitory as soon as possible!
+You should apply for a room in a dormitory as soon as possible.
+You do not need admission to a degree program for this.
+The waiting period can be up to 6 months or longer.

 In Gummersbach, KSTW offers three dormitories.
 One of them is located directly next to the campus, in the center of the city.
 Demand for a room in this dormitory is usually high and your chances of getting a room are lower than in the other two dormitories.
 In general, dormitories are very popular in Gummersbach.